cablelabs/lpwanserver/docs/install/configuration.md

 ### File paths

 All file paths in the configuration can be either absolute or relative to the app folder.
+The app folder is located at `/usr/src/app` within the docker container.
 If the first character is `/`, the path will be regarded as absolute.

 ### CORS